Minyiboss/CS325-Assignment1/README.md

 # Python file with decorators
-This python file will...
+This python file will ask the user for input and then modify it using a decorator
 ## Create enviroment and run program
 Using conda you will have to run:
 <code> conda env create -f requirements.yaml</code>
 Then activate it
 <code> conda activate cs_assign1 </code>
-Last, run the python file
+Finally, you can run the python file using the python command
-<code> python decoratorEx.py </code>

 ### An image of my family's dogs
 ![image of two dogs](puppies.jpg)